SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 ### 1. LeetCode-style coding problems are not the norm

-Contrary to prevailing wisdom on the Internet, most companies do NOT ask LeetCode-style programming questions.
+Contrary to prevailing wisdom on the Internet, most companies, even well-known ones, do NOT ask LeetCode-style programming questions.
 Let that fact sink in...

 In my experience, the current industry norm is "practical" programming problems loosely inspired by what the company actually does.
 As a general rule, companies seem to place the highest value on writing code that runs successfully on simple test cases, and secondarily, on good communication, clean code, and quick iteration.